_______________

 often show an iridescent internal green spot under some lighting

-conditions.
-When examined closely, the cerata are divided into sections
+margins of its cerata. (see photo) When examined closely, the cerata are usually

 by a network of transparent vein-like lines.
 However, some animals,